What is Enhanced Security?

 - You'll be sent a SMS to your mobile number with a reference number.

-- Enter the number into the CoinJar website and select 'Complete setup' to add this as your Enhanced Security device.
+- Enter the number into the CoinJar website and select 'Complete setup' to add this as your Enhanced Security authenticator.

 How many Enhanced Security authenticators should I add?

-At least one authenticator will greatly improve the security of your CoinJar.
+Having at least one authenticator at all times will greatly improve the security of your CoinJar.
 Additional authenticators can be added, and they will have the same power as your initial Enhanced Security authenticator.
-This gives you the flexibility of choosing which authenticator you'd like to use when signing in, and also ensures you have a backup device in case your typical authenticator is inaccessible or lost.
+This gives you the flexibility of choosing which authenticator you'd like to use when signing in, and also ensures you have a backup device in case your usual authentication method becomes inaccessible or lost.

 Please consider that multiple authenticators also increase the number of possible access points for your CoinJar.
 You should always review the security of your personal devices when adding new authenticators, and it's important to properly manage your Enhanced Security when upgrading/retiring devices.